sous-chefs/percona/README.md

 ## Usage

 This cookbook installs the Percona MySQL components if not present, and pulls updates if they are installed on the system.

+This cookbook uses inclusion terminology where applicable replacing terms such as ``master/slave`` to ``source/replica`` which matches the [terminology decided upstream](https://mysqlhighavailability.com/mysql-terminology-updates/).
+Older releases of Percona still use the terms in their configuration so those will remain, however we will be using the newer terms with attributes, property and variable names.
+Currently both terms should work however the next major release of this cookbook will only use the new terminology.

 ### Encrypted Passwords